MartinPankraz/Security-Insights-2-Action/student/quest2.md

 <img alt="Connection Details" src="../img/student/Quest2/run-playbook.png"  width="500">
 </p>

-5. Find the adaptive card posted to your Teams Channel and click on the `Lock SAP User` button.
+5. Find the adaptive card posted to your Teams Channel and click on the `Block User on...` button.

 > **Note** - Optionally see the [Outlook message](https://outlook.office.com/mail/) informing about and linking to the Microsoft Teams message.